xulihang/BasicCAT-website/imagetrans/index.md

 ![](/album/imagetrans-features/localization.jpg)

 It can use natural scene text detection, object detection and a heuristic method to detect text.

 ### Accurate text recognition

 * Support multiple OCRs

-   It supports online OCR services such as Google, Baidu, Sogou and Youdao, and offline OCR engines such as Tesseract, PaddleOCR and Windows 10's built-in OCR engine.
+   It supports online OCR services such as Google, Baidu and Youdao, and offline OCR engines such as mangaOCR, Tesseract, PaddleOCR and the system's built-in OCR engine.
 See [FAQ](/imagetrans/faq/) for the usage and the list of supported OCRs.

    In addition, you can also call other OCR services by writing plug-ins.